Rc-W024/VitalSense2024/README.md

 Vital signal detection and processing based on 120 GHz FMCW Radar System-on-Chip (RSoC) for situation awareness and biometrics.

-Paper: On the Feasibility of Vital Sensing with Radar System-on-Chip for Novel Modality Biometrics (*In Preparation - Final internol revision*)
+An Efficient Optimized Processing Technology based on Radar System-on-Chip for Wireless Vital Sensing (*In Preparation - Final internol revision*)

 ## RSoC for Wireless Sensing & Mobile Computing
 ### Terahertz Radar Sensor by CommSensLab-UPC